Si1314/AST2XML/README.md

             </binaryOperator>
             <then>
                 <body>
                     ...
                 </body>
             </then>
             <else>
                 <body>
                     ...
                 </body>
             </else>
         </if>

-###While instruction
+###While loop

-Takes in consideration the condition expresion, the body of the loop and code position.
+Takes into account the condition expresion, the body of the loop and the code position.

         while(a>0){
             ...